HouzuoGuo/laitos/doc/Home.md

 ## Project name and origin
 In late 2015/early 2016, a much smaller program called "websh" was born that only offered basic shell access via SMS and telephone.
-The laitos project evolved from the smaller program, restarted from scratch in late 2016, and throughout 2017 the project gained a full suite of web servers along with powerful social network features and other "toolbox" utility features.
+The laitos project evolved from the smaller program, restarted from scratch in late 2016, and throughout 2017 the project gained a full suite of web servers along with powerful social network apps as well as utility apps.

 Finland is my favourite country and a good Finnish friend on IRC by the name of "zutt" recommended Finnish word "laitos" (meaning institute, apparently) to replace the old name "websh".
 I do not understand the rationale, but it